OnurGumus/onurgumus.github.io/_posts/2021-01-23-Does-your-code-pass-the-Turkey-test.md

 ## Currency
-Well, the simple fact is in Turkish and many other languages the currency symbol is written after not before as in **100$**.
+Well, the simple fact is in Turkish and many other languages the currency symbol is written after the numeric value not before as in **100$**.

 ## Percentage symbol